stolostron/multicluster-observability-addon/demo/demoScript.md

 @Joao describe what's being installed

-For the log collection we are installing:
+For the logs we are installing:

-- Creating a `Subscription` and `OperatorGroup` to install the cluster-logging-operator
+- A `Subscription` and `OperatorGroup` to install the cluster-logging-operator;
-- Then we are creating two secrets, one for Cloudwatch and one for Loki
+- Two secrets for secure communication, one for Cloudwatch and one for Loki;
-- Finally we are creating the ClusterLogging and ClusterLogForwarder resources to enable the forwarding of logs
+- Finally, `ClusterLogging` and `ClusterLogForwarder` to enable the collection and forwarding of logs to the stores mentioned;

 - Traces